It seems you are never too old to collect badges. At the club we run a number of schemes.

 As an unofficial round you do not need to have your score verified by a target captain, simply sign the sheet in the target shed and take the relevant badge from the box.
 Your first badge is free, thereafter either return your previous badge or leave £2 in the honesty box for your next badge.

-Throughout the winter the club shoots indoors and the round of preference is curently a Portsmouth whihc consists of 6 dozen arrow shot on a 60cm face at 20 yards with 10 zone scoring.
+Throughout the winter the club shoots indoors and the round of preference is curently a Portsmouth which consists of 6 dozen arrow shot on a 60cm face at 20 yards with 10 zone scoring.
 Badges are available for scores above 325.
-Simply submit your scoresheet to the records officer and at the Xmas fun shoot and the Indoor Handicap Competition badges will be awarded.
+Simply submit your scoresheet to the records officer then, at the Xmas fun shoot and the Indoor Handicap Competition, badges will be awarded.

 Archery GB Progress Awards